Curation of the ARTcib SciArt Residency: Space Art

 Universe Pavilion

 Claudia has been invited to be the founding curator of the ambitious project to realize the Universe Pavilion in Venice.
+Since summer 2023 she is part of the team of founders of the Universe Pavilion: founder Claudia Kessler, co-founder Janine Thüngen-Reichenbach, and founding curator Claudia Schnugg.
 The first pavilion will be presented in 2025.
+From January 2025 details on the pavilion will be revealed on our webpage and social media channels (LinkedIn and Instagram).
 Stay tuned for updates.

 Here you can find details of the project: https://www.universepavilion.com/